The largest of the Apostle Islands has a personality rooted in an uncommon past.

 Golf: The Madeline Island Golf Club has 18 holes designed by Robert Trent Jones, 715-747-3212.

-There are three dozen vacation rentals listed on VRBO.
+There are dozens of private vacation rentals on Airbnb and VRBO.

 Camping: There are 60 campsites at Big Bay State Park.